Migration why is still an issue?

 As a start i think the local authority should specifically employ people who work at local levels in those communities to build ties with them.
 About 10 years ago whilst working for a local authority and being asked to look at language services.
 I was astonished with the cost of translation services and what we were being charged.
 Surprisingly most of the communication wasn't about legal or technical matters it was just fact finding or information they needed.
 So rather than paying for professional translators we encouraged locals with a good grasp of English to come forward as community interpreters.
 We gave them some basic training and understanding of how services worked and called them in if we needed their expertise.
 The programme was a two way street, it gave us access in to their communities and a better understanding of their needs.
 I had plans to push this further, and the system worked well for a few years, with the bonus of reducing spend on language services by 60%.
 Unfortunately as with most projects the effort wasn't sustained by the powers that be and I believe we lost a huge asset in community relations.

-There are other things we can do like encourage the communities to have open days so the locals can find out about their neighbours culture.
+So that locals can find out about their neighbours culture.
 Within this the sharing of food and tastes, languages and beliefs should be encouraged it is after all only by knowing and understanding that we can truly work together as one community.
 A community of mankind.
-With the emphasis on the latter part of that word.
+Let's not blame it on the people it's the people in power regardless of position left or right that have the most to gain.
+If where fighting with each other, they get to point fingers.
+Let us be one Mankind with the emphasis on the latter part of that word.
 Be kind.

 Comments